Sofa buying guide: expert advice on how to buy a sofa

 Don't just think about appearance – consider the scheme of your living room and the size of the space.

-Traditional sofas tend to have more decorative designs and come in rich colours and materials, such as deep red leather.
+Traditional sofas often feature more decorative designs and are available in rich colours and materials, such as deep red leather.

 If you like rolled arms, button backs or warm colour schemes, these sofas are worth considering.